kem406/hbot/index.md

 ### End effector

 The end effector was designed to hold a pen-sized marker which fits through the shaft.
-Two small rectangle-shaped reliefs were incorporated into both ends of the end effector—these are designed to snugly contain (with a small application of superglue) a small cut-off portion of the drive belt.
+Two small rectangle-shaped reliefs were incorporated into the right-hand and left-hand sides of the end effector—these are designed to snugly contain (with a small application of superglue) a small cut-off portion of the drive belt.

 [<img src="ee1a.jpg" alt="ee1a">](https://kem406.github.io/hbot/ee1b.jpg)